Theory of charge-to-spin conversion under quantum confinement: Derivation of Charge and Spin Transport Equations

-In this section, we derive the general expressions for the charge current, spin current, and spin density in a normal metal lead, modeled as an infinite reservoir connected to a scattering region.
+Here, \( y_0^j \) denotes the center position, and \( N_y \) the transverse width, of lead \( j \).
 Our derivation follows the scattering approach outlined in Ref.~\cite{PhysRevB.46.12485}.
 The physical observables can be computed from the second quantized expression of the electron field operator in each lead $j$.
 Considering spin conserving electrodes, which is a natural choice in order to obtain well-defined spin currents, the field operator can be written as:

 where $\ket{\sigma}$, with $\sigma \in \{\uparrow, \downarrow\}$, stands for the eigenstates of the Pauli matrix $\sigma_z$ and

 is the wavefunction of the m-th transverse mode belonging to the $j$ lead having transverse dimension \(N_y\).
 Here, the wavevector $k_m(E)$ is given by: